Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Open Challenges

 \section{Open Challenges}

-Based on the survey, we identify several limitations and gaps in existing research and summarize them into the following topics.
-These open challenges reflect the evolving nature of large model safety, highlighting both technical and methodological barriers that must be overcome to ensure robustness and reliability across various AI systems.
+Based on this survey, we identify several limitations and gaps in current research, which we summarize as the following key topics.
+These open challenges reflect the evolving landscape of large model safety, underscoring both technical and methodological barriers that must be addressed to ensure robust and reliable AI systems.